benquike/PurdueThesis/README.md

 # PurdueThesis

-This is a Latex template for PurdueThesis.
+This is a Latex template for PurdueThesis with my own bug fixes.

+Please feel free to submit your fixes here.

 Detail introduction is covered [here](https://engineering.purdue.edu/~mark/PurdueThesis/).